A Handful of Friends: World premiere

 The play had its world premiere at The Playhouse in Adelaide on 20 May 1976 and ran until 12 June 1976.
 It starred Neil Fitzpatrick, John Gaden, Julie Hamilton, Sandra MacGregor and Lyndel Rowe and was directed by Rodney Fisher.
 The costume designer was Anna French and the set was designed by Shaun Gurton.
 The production was funded via a grant from Australia Council for the Arts.

 1976–1977 productions

 The production was staged immediately afterwards on 17 June 1976 at The Playhouse Theatre, in Perth with National Theatre Inc, starring Merrin Canning as Sally, Robert Faggetter as Russell, Mary Haire as Jill, Dennis Miller as Mark and Pippa Williamson as Wendy.
 From 31 August August to 30 October, the play was staged with the Melbourne Theatre Company at Russell Street Theatre.
 Julie Hamilton and Lyndel Rowe reprised their roles and were joined by Gerard Maguire, Tom Oliver and Kate Sheil.
 It then moved to Nimrod Theatre, in Sydney for Festival of Sydney 1977, from 12 November 1976 to 8 January 1977 and starred Peter Carroll as Russell McAlister, Judith Fisher as Wendy, Berys Marsh as Jill, Peter Sumner as Mark and Anna Volska as Sally.
-The play returned to The Playhouse, Perth in September of 1977.
+The play returned to The Playhouse, Perth in September 1977.